LINC Organizational Model

 Structure of LINC

-Achieving the goals of our Quality Enhancement Plan (QEP) would be impossible without the engagement and cooperation of key stakeholders from across campus.
-Our progress to date is the result of over 60 such stakeholders working in interconnected, interprofessional Councils.
+Achieving the goals of our Quality Enhancement Plan (QEP) would be impossible without the engagement and cooperation of key contributors from across campus.
+Our progress to date is the result of over 70 colleagues working in interconnected, interprofessional Councils.
 Each Council identifies and pursues goals, charges, or projects in cooperation with other Councils.

 UT Health San Antonio’s Vice President for Academic, Faculty & Student Affairs (VP AFSA) and Deans Council provide the vision and support for success.
 A team of nationally and internationally recognized experts constitute our LINC External Advisory Council, which provides perspective, insights, and guidance through periodic reviews of progress.

-The LINC Office establishes strategy, coordinates information exchange, aligns efforts, and provides support across 4 primary Councils that collectively represent the nucleus of our IPE incubator:
+The LINC Office establishes strategy, coordinates information exchange, aligns efforts, and provides support across the 4 primary Councils listed below that collectively represent the nucleus of our IPE incubator, and also leads the following IPE program that is central to the QEP’s success: LINC Simulation IPE Experience.

 (1) LINC Faculty Council: One faculty representative from each school, and teams of faculty and staff they lead, who acquire and disseminate knowledge about IPE, develop IPE programming, and pursue collaborative scholarship.